Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Simulation results

-Assuming that the spatial extent of the target is relatively small, the incident signal is reflected only by the point target.
-Thus, the target response matrix between the RIS and the target can be denoted as ${\mathbf{A}}={\beta_r}\mathbf{a}_3\left( \theta _3 \right) \mathbf{a}_{3}^{\rm{H}}\left( \theta _3 \right) \in \mathbb{C} ^{N \times N}$, where $\beta_r$ denotes the complex coefficient that takes into account the double path-loss and the reflection coefficients of the target, $ \theta _3$ is the direction-of-arrival (DoA) w.r.t the active RIS, and the steering vector $\mathbf{a}_3\left( \theta _3 \right)$ is defined similarly as those in (\ref{steering_vector}).
-To evaluate the multiplicative fading of the RIS-target-RIS channel, the Radar range equation is used to model the complex coefficient $\beta_r$.
-If the target can be regarded as a single scatter object, and various additional loss and gain factors are ignored for simplicity, the received power $P_r$ at the Radar can be calculated using the following equation:

-where $P_{t}$ represents the transmit power of Radar, $G$ represents the antenna gain of Radar, $S$ represents the Radar cross section (RCS) of the target, and $R$ denotes the distance between Radar and the target.
-Since the active RIS can be regarded as a monostatic multiple-input and multiple-output (MIMO) Radar, the path-loss $\beta_r$ in the RIS-target-RIS link can be modelled as

-We set the carrier frequency of the system as 2.7 GHz and the RCS of the target as 100 $ {\rm m}^2$\cite[Table 2.1]{fundamentalsRadar}.

-It is assumed that the BS is endowed with $M=4$ antennas and communicates with two single-antenna UEs while sensing the target at the same time.
-Unless stated otherwise, we set the simulation parameters as follows.
-The BS, the RIS, and the target are located at (0, 0), (0, 50 m), and (0, 95 m).
-We assume that one UE is located around the BS (UE 1) while the other is located around the RIS (UE 2).
-The maximum power amplification gain $a_{RIS}$ is assumed to be $40$ dB, and the number of reflection elements at the active RIS is $N=12$.
+In this section, simulation results are provided to illustrate the efficiency of the proposed RIS-aided ISAC systems.
+It is assumed that the BS is equipped with $M=4$ antennas and communicates with two single-antenna UEs while sensing the target at the same time.
+Unless stated otherwise, we set the simulation parameters as follows. {The BS, the RIS, and the target are located at (0, 0), (30 m, 5 m), and (60 m, 0), respectively.
+We assume that the coordinates of two UEs are generated uniformly and randomly in a circle region centered at (10 m, 30 m) with a radius of 10 m.} The maximum power amplification gain $a_{\rm{RIS}}$ is assumed to be $40$ dB, and the number of reflection elements at the active RIS is $N=16$.
 The communication SINR threshold is set to $\xi=10$ dB, and the SINR threshold to generate the initial point of the AO algorithm is set to $\xi_2=30$ dB.
-We also assume that the SI coefficient $\eta=0.1$, the channel bandwidth is 10 MHz, and the noise at the DFRC BS, UEs, and the active RIS has the same noise power density of $-174$ dBm/Hz\cite{26}.
+We set the carrier frequency of the system as $2.7$ GHz { and the RCS of the target as 1 $ \mathrm{m}^2$.
+We also assume that the SI coefficient is given by $\eta=0.1$\cite{SI_zhenkun}}, the channel bandwidth is 10 MHz, and the noise at the DFRC BS, UEs, and the active RIS has the same noise power density of $-174$ dBm/Hz\cite{26}.
+In the simulation, the results are obtained by averaging over 100 independent channel realizations.